Discipleship 1

 9. To see to it: That all things serve to edify and build each believer kindly with liberty in the Holy Spirit.

-The Scriptural model of intimate corporate fellowship (Koinonia) is found in 1 Corinthians, Chapters 12, 14; 1 Peter 4:10
+The Scriptural model of intimate corporate fellowship (Koinonia) is found in 1 Corinthians, Chapters 12, 14; 1 Peter 4:10-11

-MODELING JESUS' THE SPIRITUAL PATH
+MODELING JESUS' SPIRITUAL PATH

-The Spiritual Life - Learning Christ
+The Spiritual Life-Learning Christ

 "Be Ye Imitators of Christ as dear Children."

-Go to next book: Disciples Handbook 06
+Go to next book:

 E Book 1: